Skip to content

 HDHP (High Deductible Health Plan)

 An HDHP is a medical insurance plan with larger deductibles and lower premiums.
-These plans are sometimes paired with a Health Savings Account (HSA) to help pay for out-of-pocket medical bills with pre-tax funds.
+These plans are sometimes paired with a Health Savings Account (HSA) to help pay for out-of-pocket medical payments with pre-tax funds.

 Health Savings Account (HSA)